eternero/eternero.github.io/index.md

 **Constant-Q Transform**

 The Constant-Q Transform (CQT) is well-suited for music due to its logarithmic frequency scale, which mirrors human pitch perception.
-Unlike FT, CQT provides higher frequency resolution at lower pitches—exactly where musical detail often resides.
+Unlike FT, CQT provides higher frequency resolution at lower pitches exactly where musical detail often resides.
 Our implementation extracts musical notes and harmonic patterns from audio signals.

-CQT enhances our ability to detect instrument-specific timbres, distinguish overlapping notes, and identify musical motifs.
-These capabilities are critical for producing accurate, musically-aware recommendations.
+CQT enhances our ability to detect instrument specific timbres, distinguish overlapping notes, and identify musical motifs.
+These capabilities are critical for producing accurate, musical recommendations.
 In particular, CQT helps the system recommend songs with similar melodic or harmonic structure, even if the genre or instrumentation differs.